MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-team-deal-room-template.md

 1. In the **Select a team** step, select the team you want to set up, and then select **Next**.

-    If the parent account for the opportunity is already linked in the Teams app, it is displayed as the recommended team to create a deal room channel.
+    If the parent account for the opportunity is already linked in the Teams app, it's displayed as the recommended team to create a deal room channel.

     If you want to create a deal room channel under a different team, you can pick from the list of other teams displayed.